“Finally, it’s quiet.” Aura sighed. She kicked her heels away and sank into a lavishly decorated bed that could comfort an entire family.

 Reach Aura.
 Protect her.
 Save her.
 She couldn’t die.
 Not her.
 Please Twice, let this damn body move.
 Please save Aura.

-The hood gave the princess one last glance and raised their sword until its point was high in the air.
+The assassin gave the princess one last glance and raised their sword until its point was high in the air.
 There was neither hesitation nor haste.
 It was a movement to savor every moment of Aura’s demise.
-Seeing Aura’s reflection on the blade – her fierce and defiant eyes that refused to die – the hood smiled and let their sword fall.
+Seeing Aura’s reflection on the blade – her fierce and defiant eyes that refused to die – the assassin smiled and let their sword fall.

-The assailant turned their back.
-A spherical light hurtled towards them, growing bigger and buzzing.
+The weapon stopped in midair.
+A spherical light hurtled towards them growing bigger and buzzing.
 The sphere’s glow brightened to the point that it blinded.
 Its sound increased in speed like an alarm, and it went off, taking all colors from its surroundings.

 Ragna’s eyesight returned, and she could see again.
 The weight that had pressed against her was gone.
 She ran to the princess and took her hand.